Countable strongly annihilated ideals in commutative rings: On a question of Gilmer and McAdam

 From \cite{GM} recall that an ideal $I$ of a ring $R$ is called universally proper if each finite subset of $I$ is annihilated by a nonzero element of $R$.
 Let $I$ be an ideal of $R$.
 If ${\rm Ann}(I)\neq (0)$, then $I$ is universally proper, see Proposition 3.2 of \cite{GM}.
 By the same theorem, if a maximal ideal $M$ of $R$ is universally proper then $M$ is contracted from each simple ring extension of $R$.

 In Question 4 of \cite{GM}, Gilmer and McAdam raised the question: If $I$ is an ideal of $R$ such that $I$ is contracted from each simple ring extension of $R$, does it follow that $I$ is universally contracted?
 We found a negative to this question.
+This example is given by A. Azarang.